18 Things That Will Happen Once Queen Elizabeth II Dies

-This is one thing the British people—and royal watchers across the pond—don't want to think about.
-But the palace has a plan for exactly what will go down when their beloved monarch passes on.
+Queen Elizabeth's death is one thing the British people—and royal watchers across the pond—don't want to think about.
+But the palace has a plan for exactly what will happen when the queen dies.

 Operation “London Bridge” will go into effect